Electronic Signature for Accounting Firms

 - VAT declarations (client collection)

-- Board minutes (accounts approval)
+- Board minutes (account approval)

-- Associate current account agreement
+- Director current account agreement

-- Various certificates (banking, social security)
+- Various certificates (banking, URSSAF)

 Recommended signature level

-For certain regulated documents (filing with the commercial registry), qualified signature (QES) may be required — verify according to jurisdiction.
+For certain regulated documents (filing with the registry), qualified signature (QES) may be required — verify according to jurisdiction.

 Benefits for the firm